Ultrasensitive calorimetric detection of single photons from qubit decay: Summary and outlook

 \section{Summary and outlook}

-In this paper we have tried to put the general framework of quantum decay into the context of "circuit quantum thermodynamics".
-We first presented the methods used and revisited the common problem of decay of a quantum two-level system by directly solving the Schr\"odinger equation for up to $10^6$ bath oscillators and by deriving appropriate analytical applications, also in the presence of internal couplings in the bath.
+In this paper we have put the general framework of quantum decay into the context of quantum calorimetry.
+We first presented the methods used and revisited the common problem of decay of a quantum two-level system by directly solving the Schr\"odinger equation for up to $10^6$ bath oscillators.
 The heart of the paper deals with the connection of the general picture to real physical systems, and discussion of the properties of a heat bath.
 Finally we assess the measurement strategies in observing single emission events and the issue of decay of a hybridized quantum system.

-Several open questions remain for future studies.
-First, our treatment can be generalized in a straightforward way to apply to the case of finite temperature bath.
-In our present context we considered this to be of less importance since the typical energy of a qubit clearly exceeds the thermal energy, e.g. in a superconducting circuit at millikelvin temperatures.
-Second, the internal couplings and their influence on quantum dynamics were discussed on technical level only, without deeper physical interpretation.
+Several tasks remain for future studies.
+First, the case of finite temperature bath is a somewhat challenging problem as described in the paper.
+In our present context this is of less importance since the typical energy of a qubit clearly exceeds the thermal energy in a superconducting circuit at millikelvin temperatures.
 On the practical level, the precise cross-correlation measurement configuration and the projected enhancement of signal-to-noise ratio need to be analyzed in specific setups case-by-case.
-Similarly, the correspondence of the hybrid system and physical parameters needs specific analysis for each circuit, in terms of qubit and cavity parameters and the precise type of coupling between them and to the environment.
+The correspondence of the model system and the physical one needs naturally specific analysis for a chosen circuit in terms of the type of qubit, and the precise way of coupling (for instance inductive instead of capacitive coupling) of it to the cavity and to the environment.
+Yet the results obtained here are quite general concerning the response of the calorimeter.